taandreo/42-libft/README.md

 ## functions

-Now the fun begins.
 This is a brief summary for the functions that i have written.

 ### Contact